Repurposed Drawer Shadow Box

 Build a Frame Around a Drawer to Make a Shadow Box

-I love a good drawer upcycle!
+I love an excellent drawer upcycle!
 While looking around the basement shop, I had a brilliant idea.
 Why not make a repurposed drawer shadow box?
 I’ve made shadow boxes out of picture frames by building a box.
-How about if I used a drawer for the box, and a frame to finish it off?
-Seriously, it was one of those forehead thump moments!
+How about I use a drawer for the box and a frame to finish it off?
+Seriously, it was one of those forehead-thumping moments!

 I hope you save & share this on Pinterest!

 Here are the items I started with.
-This drawer is from a project I made for my daughter Jamie when I very first started blogging.
-Drawers made into modular shelves.
-Years later she gave me the drawers back and I brought them home.
+This drawer is from a project I made for my daughter Jamie when I started blogging.
+The drawers were made into modular shelves.
+Years later, she gave me the drawers back, and I brought them home.
 I’m not sure when they ended up in the basement shop.
-The large picture frame was also in storage under the workbench in the basement.
+The large picture frame was also stored under the workbench in the basement.
 Lucky me?

 Visit the My Repurposed Life Amazon Store to shop my favorite items.